Rum: Production method

 Unlike some other spirits, rum has no defined production methods.
 Instead, rum production is based on traditional styles that vary between locations and distillers.

 Harvesting

 Sugarcane is traditionally collected by sugarcane machete cutters who cut the cane near to the ground, where the largest concentration of sugars is found, before lopping off the green tips.
-A good cutter can cut three tons of cane per day on average, but this is a small fraction of what a machine can cut, therefore mechanised harvesting is now utilized.
+A good cutter can cut three tons of cane per day on average, but this is a small fraction of what a machine can cut.
+Therefore, mechanised harvesting is now utilized.

 Extraction

 Sugarcane comprises around 63% to 73% water, 12% to 16% soluble sugar, 2% to 3% non-sugars, and 11% to 16% fiber.
 To extract the water and sugar juice, the harvested cane is cleaned, sliced into small lengths, and milled (pressed).

 Fermentation

-Most rum is produced from molasses, which is made from sugarcane.
+Most rum is produced from molasses, a byproduct of the process that makes sugar from sugarcane.
 A rum's quality is dependent on the quality and variety of the sugar cane that was used to create it.
-The sugar cane's quality depends on the soil type and climate that it was grown in.
+The sugar cane's quality depends on the soil type and climate it was grown in.
 Within the Caribbean, much of this molasses is from Brazil.

 A notable exception is the French-speaking islands, where sugarcane juice is the preferred base ingredient.
 In Brazil itself, the distilled alcoholic drink derived from cane juice is distinguished from rum and called cachaça.

 Yeast and water are added to the base ingredient to start the fermentation process.

-While some rum producers allow wild yeasts to perform the fermentation, most use specific strains of yeast to help provide a consistent taste and predictable fermentation time.
+While some rum producers allow wild yeasts to perform the fermentation, most use specific strains of yeast to help provide a consistent taste and predictable fermentation period.
 Dunder, the yeast-rich foam from previous fermentations, is the traditional yeast source in Jamaica.